This article has links to products and services we love, which we may make commission from.

 The road towards Mallaig gives you views over the Isles of Eig, Muck, and Rhum, and you will catch glimpses of sands so white that you will think it is the Caribbean.

-Here, you catch the ferry over to the Isle of Skye and spend the afternoon exploring the Sleat Peninsula.
+Here, you catch the ferry to the Isle of Skye and spend the afternoon exploring the Sleat Peninsula.

 Day Three – Stunning Isle of Skye

-Excursions today are all about the attractions that Skye has, from the Old Man of Stor to Coral Beach.
+Today’s excursions focus on Skye’s attractions, from the Old Man of Stor to Coral Beach.

 Your guide will tailor your itinerary to your needs.